Advancing innovation despite increasing machine complexity

 The benefits of the Siemens platform have been especially evident in this project.
 “Programming the machine during development made it available to the customer sooner,” says Pierick.
 Computer simulation ruled out many of the risks associated with innovative machining techniques.
 In addition, showing the simulation to the customer created confidence in Fooke’s problem-solving skills.
 It also facilitated implementation and training.
 The delivery of an entire CAM process that had been defined on one platform ensures a successful solution for the customer.
 Teamcenter tied together the entire package by providing immediate access to all the product information necessary for later retooling, maintenance and service.

 “The integration of the Siemens system is what brings the benefits,” says Pierick.
-Of course, Fooke passes these benefits on to its customers.
+Fooke passes these benefits on to its customers.
 Every manufacturing facility meets customer needs with the application of key production machinery.
 The high performance of Fooke machines is a strong selling point, which is not to be underestimated in the capital goods business.

 Due to these advantages, the digital product development system is currently being expanded.
 The company is going to use the viewer functionality of Teamcenter to make product information available to people involved in marketing and production.
 Now that Fooke’s software supplier, Siemens PLM Software (formerly UGS) is part of the Siemens enterprise, Fooke will have a single-source and integrated solution for both its internal and external manufacturing environments.